vinsonchuong/test-tube/README.md

 Only links and buttons (with the proper tag or ARIA role) are clickable.

+In addition, if the button is the submit button for a form, an `onSubmit` event will also be fired on the form.

 ### `fillIn(container, labelText, value)`
 Find a form field by label and change its value.